 The human genome consists of over 20,000 genes and modern high-throughput measurements are capable of making measurements across the entire genome (e.g. genome-wide expression studies).
 Human genes have official gene symbols (e.g. EGFR) that are frequently used to label genes in these datasets.
 Since no biologist can be knowledgeable about every gene in the genome a common and repetitive task is looking up the names and descriptions of genes in a dataset or visualization.
 To streamline this activity, Clustergrammer automatically displays the full name and description of a gene (provided by data aggregated through the Harmonizome) as a tooltip when a user mouses over a gene label (see screenshot below).
 This simple feature speeds up analysis of large gene-level datasets.

 The field of biology has amassed an enormous amount of information about the genes in living organisms such as: function, disease-association, up-stream regulators, protein-level binding partners, etc. Integration of this information can help biologists understand patterns in their data.
-For instance, enrichment analysis a popular method to identify biological information specific to a list of genes – e.g. a biologist may use enrichment analysis to identify up-stream regulatory transcription factors that specifically target their measured set of up-regulated genes and thereby form hypotheses about potential up-stream regulators in their system.
+For instance, enrichment analysis is a popular method to identify biological information specific to a list of genes – e.g. a biologist can use enrichment analysis to identify up-stream regulatory transcription factors that specifically target their a set of up-regulated genes and thereby form hypotheses about potential up-stream regulators.

 Export to Enrichr

 When a user visualizes a matrix with genes as rows, Clustergrammer automatically enables integration with the enrichment analysis tool Enrichr.
-Users can export a set of clustered genes to Enrichr using the interactive dendrogram (see screenshot) or import enriched terms into the visualization using Enrichrgram.
+Users can export a set of clustered genes to Enrichr using the interactive dendrogram (see screenshot) or import enriched terms into the visualization using the Enrichrgram functionality.

 Enrichrgram enables users to find biological information specific to their genes of interest (using Enrichr) and import this information directly into the visualization as row categories (see screenshot below).
-Enrichrgram can be run on the front- or back-end (using the Clustergrammer-PY API to pre-calculate results).
-This feature enables enrichment analysis to be performed within the visualization itself by both the original author of the visualization and anyone else viewing the visualization.
+Enrichrgram can be run on the front or back end (using the Clustergrammer-PY API to pre-calculate results).
+This feature enables enrichment analysis to be performed within the visualization itself by both the original author of the visualization and subsequent viewers.

-Note that Enrichrgram results run on the front-end are not permanent and will be lost after refreshing the page, but the matrix with enriched terms can be saved by downloading the matrix using the Download Icon button.
-Enrichment results can be permanently added to the visualization from the back-end using the
+Note that Enrichrgram results run on the front end are not permanent and will be lost after refreshing the page, but the matrix with enrichment results can be downloaded using the Download Icon button.
+Enrichment results can be permanently added to the visualization from the back end using the

 enrichgram method described below.